biomed-AI/GraphCS/docker-image/readme.md

 # Setp1: Prepare your host computer

-We recommend using **Ubuntu operating system with version 21.04** as same as us.
+We recommend using **Ubuntu operating system with version 21.04** as same as us (We installed Ubuntu21.04 on a vmware workstation).
 On the other hand, you can also use other versions of the Ubuntu operating system or other operating systems(such as CentOS) as long as you can install the Docker and load our graphcs docker image successfully.